A New York City Sexual Harassment Lawyer Answers Your Questions

-Contact a Sexual Harassment Lawyer for a FREE Consultation in NY, NJ & PA
+Contact a Sexual Harassment Lawyer for a Free Consultation

-To learn more about your legal rights, schedule a free consultation with a sexual harassment attorney at the Derek T. Smith Law Group, PLLC in NY, NJ, PA and D.C..
-You can reach us online or by calling 877-4NYLAWS.
+To learn more about your legal rights, schedule a free consultation with a sexual harassment attorney at the Derek Smith Law Group, PLLC.
 Our NYC attorneys handle cases involving sexual harassment, discrimination, and other employment-related lawsuits.
-We serve clients throughout New York, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
-We also have offices in New Jersey, Philadelphia and Washington D.C. to serve you.
+Call us at 800-807-2209 for a free consultation.

 - Healthcare Workers’ Rights When Fired or Forced to Quit for Objecting to Work Conditions While Treating Coronavirus Patients - April 1, 2020